bluedragon1221/notes/pages/arch-install.md

 ```

 ### Set Locale
+If this part is a bit confusing, here's a link to a video that explains it. [link](https://youtu.be/68z11VAYMS8?t=711)

-Edit `/etc/locale.gen` and uncomment `en_US.UTF-8 UTF-8` Generate the locales by running:
+Edit `/etc/locale.gen` and uncomment `en_US.UTF-8 UTF-8`.

+Generate the locales by running:
 ```
 locale-gen
 ```